 - 1. Initial Study: Team collects information regarding the problem. - 2.
-Analysis: Team discovers the source of the problem. - 3.
+Analysis: Team discover the source of the problem. - 3.
 Design: Team creates the specification for the solution. - 4.
-Development: Team builds the solution based on the given specification. - 5.
-Testing: Team tests the software to make sure it solves the problem. - 6.
-Implementation: Team prepares the environment to accept software. - 7.
-Review: Team and client review the software.
+Development: Team built the solution base on the given specification. - 5.
+Testing: Test the software to make sure it solves the problem. - 6.
+Implementation: Team prepare the environment to accept software.

+7. Review: Team and client review the software.